hawkhai/hawkhai.github.io/_posts/study/2026-06-02-Intermediate-English-Lecture-Notes3.md

 however it very well could have happened.
 The salad soon became a hit.
 In 1948, Cardini began to sell the dressing commercially under the name of Cardini’s.

 Nowadays, many variations of the salad exist for example, by topping a Caesar salad with grilled chicken, steak, or seafood.
-Certain Mexican restaurants may improvise onitems such as substituting tortilla strips for croutons.
+Certain Mexican restaurants may improvise on items such as substituting tortilla strips for croutons.